 A no-logs policy is essential for protecting your online privacy.
 Without it, your VPN provider could potentially hand over your data to law enforcement, government agencies, or other third parties.

-Because of ExpressVPN’s no-logs policy, should anyone try to compel ExpressVPN to release users’ online activities, VPN connection times or server information, or their real IP addresses, we cannot supply this information because the data does not exist.
+Because of ExpressVPN’s no-logs policy, should anyone try to compel ExpressVPN to release users’ online activities, we cannot supply this information because the data does not exist.

 There are many reasons why you might want to use a no-logs VPN.
 Here are a few of the most common ones: